Born in Lancashire, England, U.K. in 1965, Nigel moved to Normandy in 1992 shortly after completing an M.A. Distinction in fine arts.

 Visual or research contributions (acknowledgements) to two WWII books: ‘Angels of Mercy’ by Paul Woodadge and ‘Dog Company’ by Patrick K O’Donnell.

 Nigel substantially contributed the written content to “Gentlemen soldiers”, by Gregory Wait, which was published in March 2014.

 In 2016 Editions Orep in Normandy published Nigel’s guide book “Normandy War cemeteries.”

-In 2020 ‘Normandy Ghosts’ is published through Editions Orep, co-authored with Sean Claxton.
+‘Normandy Ghosts’ is due to be published in spring 2021, through Editions Orep, co-authored with Sean Claxton.

 During 2007 Nigel worked for the American Battle Monuments Commission (ABMC) and was part of the interpretive guide team for the inaugural year of the visitor center at the Normandy American Cemetery above ‘Omaha’ beach.
 Then returned to freelance status to pursue a self-employment balance between history and art.

 Tours are as of 2014 giving way to increasing lecture presentations to groups on Seine river cruises or elsewhere by appointment.

 Nigel’s artwork is visible at http://www.nstewartfineart.com